Scifabric/pybossa/doc/user/tutorial.rst

 will not be enough, so you can actually build a tutorial (a web page) that will explain to the volunteer how he can participate in the project.

-PyBossa will detect if the user is accessing for the very first time your project, so in that case, it will load the **tutorial** if your project has one.
+PYBOSSA will detect if the user is accessing for the very first time your project, so in that case, it will load the **tutorial** if your project has one.